ScriptCode best practices

 • Complex types: do not use let if you only modify the contents of an object - including arrays (Array), sets (Set), maps (Map).

-There is no need to use let when declaring objects - including arrays (Array), sets (Set), maps (Map) - as long as the reference (that is the reference to a specific object or array) will not be changed.
-In most cases const should be used to declare arrays and other objects, even if their contents will be modified.
+There is no need to use let when declaring objects - including arrays (Array), sets (Set), maps (Map) - as long as the reference (i.e. the reference to a specific object or array) will not be changed.
+In most cases, const should be used to declare arrays and other objects, even if their contents will be modified.

 Example using const:

-Note: As long as the Rhino engine does not correctly support block scope for const you should declare variables inside a "for" loop using let.
-You can read more about the bug in the material linked below.
+Note: As long as the Rhino engine does not properly support block scope for const, variables inside a "for" loop should be declared using let.
+More about the bug can be found in the material linked below.

-Table listing which functionalities are currently not properly supported by the Rhino engine Rhino: error when declaring const inside a for loop
+A table listing which features are currently not properly supported by the Rhino enginearrow-up-right Rhino: error when declaring const inside a for looparrow-up-right

 Error handling

 • Use blocks try-catch in places where exceptions may occur.
-In case of an error, log it using the logger to enable easy problem tracing.
+If an error occurs, log it using the logger to make it easy to track the problem.

 Code readability